jpforcioli/github_howto_jsonrpc_api/012_cli_script_management.rst

 #.
 Now you can retrieve the CLI Script output using one of the returned
    ``log_id``

-   - For a CLI Script run against a Policy Package
+   - For a CLI Script executed against a Policy Package

      .. tab-set::